Gigi Masin: Early life

 Despite his childhood dream of studying violin never becoming a reality, Masin's love for music did not subside.
 It soon evolved, first into playing the guitar and becoming a radio speaker and DJ, another childhood dream, when he was 18 years old.
 As a host of a public radio stations's late-night show, Masin could play long sets of very diverse music of his liking.
-After almost 10 years in this dream role, Masin found himself looking for a job as many public radio stations were closing down to changes in legislation.
+After almost 10 years in this dream role, Masin found himself looking for a job as many public radio stations were closing down due to changes in legislation.
 He first tried to make music of his own upon requests from friends working in theatre to use his vast collection of records and peculiar music for their productions.
 However, instead of playing the records in the “normal” way he would play them slower or backwards or record them on tape and add different noises on when playing the tapes back.
 It was during these late 1970s experimentations of sound collages made with tape loops, field recordings and turntablism that Masin discovered a new way to express his musical self which culminated in the release of his debut album Wind in 1987.

 1986–1991

 Masin's first release Wind in 1986 (self-released and distributed for free) was a personal project originally conceived as a gift to give out at small local gigs and to friends.

 Following up from this first solo release, the album Les Nouvelles Musiques Du Chambre for Sub Rosa came out in collaboration with This Heat's Charles Hayward.
 From this album, the track "Clouds" was sampled by Björk ("It's in Our Hands"), To Rococo Rot ("Die Dinge des Lebens"), Nujabes ("Latitude" and "Mystline"), The Black Eyed Peas and Post Malone ("Big Lie").

 In 1991, he released the collaborative album The Wind Collector with Alessandro Monti on Marco Pandin's label Divergo (now Stella*Nera).

-After this release, Masin shifted his focus from music creation to raise his family and working for Poste italiane.
+After this release, Masin shifted his focus from music creation to raise his family and working for Poste Italiane.